digitalspring/whitepaper/whitepaper.md

 key exchange to agree on a shared secret is limited to only two parties.
-The reason for this is that a shared secret (and the message authentication code (MAC) that would be derived from it) only provides authenticity if one party can be sure that the shared secret is only known to the other party.^[Compare the introductory remarks on authentication and deniability in many-recipients settings and on what makes up a proof of authentication that can still be forged.]
+The reason for this is that a shared secret (and the message authentication code (MAC) that would be derived from it) only provides authenticity if one party can be sure that this secret is only known to the other party.^[Compare the introductory remarks on authentication and deniability in many-recipients settings and on what, for a legitimate recipient, makes up a proof of authenticity that could have still been forged from the point of a 3rd party.]
 Therefore, a solution providing authenticity and deniability in a multicast environment must necessarily resort to pairwise authentication which is a challenge, considering a possibly large number of recipients.

 As was mentioned earlier, a multicast group is identified by a public key whose corresponding private key is in the hands of the sender.
 At